Third in a series of three articles on SME cloud migration.

 To secure the benefits you seek to gain from moving to the cloud, your cloud strategy should factor in an adjustment period, following the success of the technical migration stage.
 This transition period aims to maintain the momentum gained during the cloud journey and ensures that your business secures the benefits cloud has to offer.
 One of the primary foundations for this momentum is formed through your organisation’s cybercapacity, which is reinforced through a privacy-first culture.

-Strengthening Your Team in Cyberspace
+Strengthening Your Team Through Cloud Migration

 For many SMEs, a limited cybercapacity is one of the underlying obstacles in the way of maximising the benefits of the cloud, and cyberspace at large.
 The cybercapacity concept can be viewed as an umbrella covering all the components you need to safeguard your business in cyberspace, spanning issues involved in cybersecurity and privacy.